tammet/jsfol/README.md

   arc belongs to.
 JSON-LD-LOGIC converts such lists using the four-argument `"$narc"` predicate (named arc).

-A grandfather example with two trivial graphs and a rule merging all the names graphs into one unnamed graph:
+A grandfather example with two trivial named graphs and a rule merging the named graphs into one unnamed graph:

     [